department-for-transport-public/bcompiler_datamap_files/README.md

 # Datamaps & Templates for bcompiler tool

-These are supporting files for the bcompiler tool (coming soon to Github?).
+These are supporting files for the bcompiler tool.